thomas545/django-Rest-phonenumber-confirmation/README.md

 - A Django library for phone number confirmation with twilio with phone number validation

 ### Quickstart
-For installing django-drf-auth, just run this command in your shell
+For installing django-Rest-phonenumber-confirmation, just run this command in your shell

 ```
 pip install django-Rest-phonenumber-confirmation